TeamWertarbyte/material-auto-rotating-carousel/README.md

 The files included in this repository are licensed under the MIT license.

 ### Disclaimer
-This is Forked repo from original codebase.
-The main goal of this repo is the modify some features.
+This is a forked repo from original codebase.
+The main goal of this repo is to modify some of the features of autorotating-carousel.